IronPixel241/AskVerse/README.md

 # ![AskVerse]()

-AskVerse is a web application inspired by platforms like Quora, designed to facilitate knowledge sharing and community interaction.
+AskVerse is a web application, designed to facilitate knowledge sharing and community interaction.
 Built using MySQL, Node.js, and Express.js, AskVerse provides users with a platform to ask questions, share knowledge, and engage in discussions on various topics.

 ## Features